 Q: How long are the concerts?

-A: Concerts this season will last under 90 minutes and have no intermission.
+A: Concerts are planned to last under 90 minutes and have no intermission.
 This may change later in the season.

 Q: Should I plan to arrive early?